Orange County; Taipei

 Sten routinely guides clients such as FUJIFILM and Panasonic through the minefields of the ITC.
 Sten also has long-standing relationships with attorneys in the ITC’s Office of Unfair Import Investigations, developed when he served on the Executive Committee of the ITC Trial Lawyers' Association.
 Sten’s credibility with this group, combined with his thorough knowledge of the ITC’s speed and complexity, gives his clients a distinct advantage.

 Sten has also represented clients in more than 50 federal patent cases, including cases in the top five venues for patent infringement filings.
-He has particular expertise in Delaware, where he served as a judicial clerk for former District Court Judge Roderick McKelvie.
+He has particular experience in Delaware, where he served as a judicial clerk for former District Court Judge Roderick McKelvie.
 Sten has defended numerous corporations against claims filed by aggressive patent trolls, and his cases have protected a wide range of technologies, including integrated circuits, semiconductors, optical disk drives, digital cameras, printers, and other consumer electronics products.

 Sten has frequently lectured on intellectual property issues facing companies in the United States, Japan, and Taiwan.
 He is widely praised by clients for his dedication, knowledge, and skill in guiding them through discovery, merits, and settlement issues.
 Sten is listed as a recommended lawyer by The Legal 500 USA for patent litigation, and he is ranked by Chambers USA for IP Litigation with clients commenting that “he gave us great ideas and advice, and negotiated very hard for us.”